 Internal BI: This "partner" is just your own BI platform that you want Singular to send automatic postbacks to about installs, re-engagements, and other events.
 To configure internal BI postbacks, see the Internal BI Postbacks FAQ.

-- Third-party services (e.g., BI systems or fraud analyzing services): Singular is integrated with many third-party services, and you can configure them as partners in the Partner Configuration page so that they receive postback.
+- Third-party services (e.g., analytics platforms or fraud analyzing services): Singular is integrated with many third-party services, and you can configure them as partners in the Partner Configuration page so that they receive postback.

 Configuration Steps